 Q. What are the prerequisites for applying to a PA program?

 A. PA programs look for students who have a desire to study, work hard, and be of service to their community.
 Most physician assistant programs require applicants to have previous health care experience and some college education.
 The typical applicant already has a bachelor's degree and approximately 4 years of health care experience.
 Commonly nurses, EMTs, and paramedics apply to PA programs.
 Check with PA educational programs of interest to you for a list of their prerequisites.

 Scope of Practice (top)

-Q. What areas of medicine can Physician Assistants work in?
+Q. What areas of medicine can PAs work in?

 Q. Where do PAs "draw the line" as far as what they can treat and what a physician can treat?

-A. What a physician assistant does varies with training, experience, and state law.
-In addition, the scope of the PA's practice corresponds to the supervising physician's practice.
-In general, a physician assistant will see many of the same types of patients as the physician.
+A. What a PA does varies with training, experience, and state law.
+In addition, the scope of the PA's practice corresponds to the collaborating physician's practice.
+In general, a PA will see many of the same types of patients as the physician.
 The cases handled by physicians are generally the more complicated medical cases or those cases which require care that is not a routine part of the PA's scope of work.
 Referral to the physician, or close consultation between the patient-PA-physician, is done for unusual or hard to manage cases.
-Physician assistants are taught to "know our limits" and refer to physicians appropriately.
+PAs are taught to "know our limits" and refer to physicians appropriately.
 It is an important part of PA training.